Tanmay1903/movie-management/README.md

    - **Formidable for File Uploads:** File uploads (such as movie posters) are handled using the formidable package, which processes incoming form data, including files, and saves them to the server.

 ### 4. Optimizations Implemented
+To enhance the performance of the application, the following optimizations were implemented:

+1. Efficient Data Fetching: Using Next.js's getServerSideProps or getStaticProps for server-side data fetching ensures that data is preloaded on the server before rendering the page, reducing client-side load times.
+2. Code Splitting: Leveraging Next.js's built-in code splitting to load only the necessary JavaScript on each page, reducing the initial load time.
+3. Image Optimization: Utilizing Next.js's next/image component for automatic image optimization, ensuring that images are loaded in the appropriate format and size based on the user's device.